-My father died last November.
+My father died a few years ago.

 I am a wounded veteran, and like many others just like me, I’ve dealt with post-traumatic stress disorder (PTSD) because of all the death and dying I’ve seen—deaths that were not peaceful.
 My dad’s passing was so different.
 He was in his home and took his last breaths quietly, while I read a book to him.
 I’ve never seen a beautiful death before, and seeing him at such peace did as much to ease my PTSD as the 20-plus years I’ve been in therapy.

 But it wasn’t just the way he died that was therapeutic.
 I got to live with my father for his last four weeks of life, the longest amount of time we had ever spent alone together, time that I never imagined we’d get but that altered my outlook on life forever.

 During that time, I got to know a different dad.
 And I was able to become a different son.